Get panoramas - HELP

 Typical approach:

-1. Look for the viewpoint in the map using the usual Google Map functionalities.
+1. Look for the viewpoint in the map using the usual map functionalities.

 Of course you can also enter the coordinates (in degrees) directly into the entry fields in the form.